"No believer in Christ... can avoid this supreme duty:

-Come & See is a 5 day visit to Big Woods, the Family Missions Company mission base in Abbeville, Louisiana.
-During your Come & See, you will participate in the life of the FMC community and find out what is involved in becoming a Catholic missionary with Family Missions Company.
-You will have an opportunity to meet with the Directors of FMC and fellowship with them and other FMC missionary staff as you discern a your potential missionary vocation.
+Come & See is a 5 day visit to Big Woods, the mission base of Family Missions Company in Abbeville, Louisiana.
+During your Come & See, you will participate in the life of the FMC community and learn more about living as a full-time Catholic missionary with Family Missions Company.
+You will have an opportunity to meet and fellowship with the Directors of FMC and other FMC missionaries as you discern your potential missionary vocation.
 Children are most welcome!